-GROUP TRAINING (FACE-TO-FACE, INSTRUCTOR-LED)
+FACILITATED TRAINING (FACE-TO-FACE, INSTRUCTOR-LED)

-Group training is the most common method of leader training within Scouting.
+Facilitated training is the most common method of leader training within Scouting.
 It is an excellent way to convey the fun and fellowship of the Scouting program.
 People delight in sharing their experiences, and as a learning feature, shared experiences are rarely surpassed.
-In group training, individuals can get immediate answers to questions, can benefit from what others have accomplished, and can receive reassurance that others have similar issues, challenges, interests, and concerns.
-Group training provides for contacts to be made so leaders can continue to help one another and get to know their trainers as resources as they go out and apply what they have learned.
+In facilitated training, individuals can get immediate answers to questions, can benefit from what others have accomplished, and can receive reassurance that others have similar issues, challenges, interests, and concerns.
+Facilitated training provides for contacts to be made so leaders can continue to help one another and get to know their trainers as resources as they go out and apply what they have learned.

-Group training does not necessarily involve a large group.
+Facilitated training does not necessarily involve a large group.
 Many BSA courses can be conducted in a single unit or on a small community level.
-You don't need to wait until dozens of leaders need training to have effective group training.
-For example, small group training can be used for a few new den leaders in a single pack or community or for a single unit committee.
+You don't need to wait until dozens of leaders need training to have effective facilitated training.
+For example, a small group facilitated training can be used for a few new den leaders in a single pack or community or for a single unit committee.

-Large group training sessions should be planned so that all leaders participate together in certain parts of the session and then are separated into smaller groups (six to 10 people) for discussion, project work, and idea-sharing.
-The small groups are where the most sharing and experiential learning take place (the patrol method) and where the trainer can be sure that learning has occurred.
+Large group facilitated training sessions should be planned so that all leaders participate together in certain parts of the session and then are separated into smaller groups (six to 10 people) for discussion, project work, and idea-sharing.
+The small groups are where the most sharing and experiential learning takes place (the patrol method) and where the trainer can be sure that learning has occurred.

-In group training (and also in personal coaching sessions), learners benefit when opinions, ideas, and experiences are shared.
-Additionally, the human interaction makes it easier to verify that learning has actually taken place.
+In facilitated training (also in personal coaching sessions), learners benefit when opinions, ideas, and experiences are shared.
+Additionally, the human interaction makes it easier to verify that learning has taken place.